uym2/MD-Cat/README.md

 to see the commandline help of MD-Cat.

 # Usage
 MD-Cat accepts calibration points (hard constraints on divergence times) for internal nodes, sampling times at leaf nodes, and a mixture of the two.
-Below we give examples for the three most common use-cases.

-* All examples are given in the folder [tests](tests) of this repository.
+All examples are given in the folder [tests](tests) of this repository.